dndx/phantun/README.md

 out the correct MTU to use for your WireGuard interface.

 ```
-WireGuard MTU = Interface MTU - IPv4 header (20 bytes) - TCP header (20 bytes) - WireGuard overhead (32 bytes)
+WireGuard MTU = Link MTU - IPv4 header (20 bytes) - TCP header (20 bytes) - WireGuard overhead (32 bytes)
 ```

 or

 ```
-WireGuard MTU = Interface MTU - IPv6 header (40 bytes) - TCP header (20 bytes) - WireGuard overhead (32 bytes)
+WireGuard MTU = Link MTU - IPv6 header (40 bytes) - TCP header (20 bytes) - WireGuard overhead (32 bytes)
 ```

-For example, for a Ethernet interface with 1500 bytes MTU, the WireGuard interface MTU should be set as:
+For example, for a network link with 1500 bytes MTU, the WireGuard interface MTU should be set as:

-IPv4: `1500 - 20 - 20 - 32 = 1428 bytes`
+**IPv4:** `1500 (link MTU) - 20 - 20 - 32 = 1428 bytes`

-IPv6: `1500 - 40 - 20 - 32 = 1408 bytes`
+**IPv6:** `1500 (link MTU) - 40 - 20 - 32 = 1408 bytes`

 The resulted Phantun TCP data packet will be 1500 bytes which does not exceed the interface MTU of 1500.

+Please note **Phantun can not function correctly if the packet size exceeds that of the link MTU**, as Phantun do not perform any IP-fragmentation and reassymbly.
+For the same reason, Phantun always sets the `DF` (Don't Fragment) bit in the IP header to prevent intermidiate devices performing any fragmentation on the packet.

-Please note it is strongly recommended to use the same interface MTU for both ends of a WireGuard tunnel, or unexpected packet loss may occur and these issues are generally very hard to troubleshoot.
+It is also *strongly recommended* to use the same interface MTU for both ends of a WireGuard tunnel, or unexpected packet loss may occur and these issues are generally very hard to troubleshoot.